zchyde/brooklinebooksmith.com/_posts/2016-06-22-yes-more-pencils-yes-more-books-you-re-not-getting-off-that-easy.md

 ![](/uploads/versions/hippos-x-742-576x-compressor---x----742-576x---.jpg)

-As the old sing-song says:&nbsp;
+As the old sing-song says: &nbsp;
 <br>
 <br>*No more pencils,
 <br>No more books,&nbsp;*